 By default, the cache for a response of your deployment is purged once the expiration timeout defined in

 s-maxage is reached.

-now alias is used to assign the alias of the deployment to a different deployment, as this implies that new content needs to be served, thus requiring purging the caches.
+Additionally, we also purge all caches related to a deployment when an alias is created or updated, as this implies that new content needs to be served, thus requiring purging the caches.